Lupphes/Varify/README.md

 ### Frontend Testing

-Varify includes a comprehensive test suite for the JavaScript frontend with **575 tests** covering core functionality:
+Varify includes a test suite for the JavaScript frontend:

 ```bash
 # Run all tests